 Jones should be a Hall of Famer.
 He made his MLB debut as a teenager and quickly became the best center fielder in baseball.
 Eventually he would bulk up a bit and become a slugger as well.
 Jones hit 51 homers in 2005.
 When you can do that one year and win a Gold Glove the next, you should be knocking on the door of Cooperstown.

 How quickly things can change.
-In 2013 Davis hit 53 homers to lead the majors.
+In 2013, Davis hit 53 homers to lead the majors.
 He did it again with 47 in 2015.
 Now?
 He’s arguably the worst hitter in baseball.
-Davis has put up a batting average of .172 over the last two seasons combined and set a record for consecutive at-bats without a hit.
+Davis batted a combined .172 between the 2018 and 2019 seasons, and even set a record for consecutive at-bats without a hit.

 There’s a reason Big Papi is loved in Boston.
 After the Twins gave up on him, the Red Sox picked up Ortiz, and he turned himself into maybe the best designated hitter in baseball history (give or take an Edgar Martinez).
 His peak came in 2006 when he hit 54 homers to lead the American League.
 Unsurprisingly, he also led the league in RBI that year.